On entropy, regularity and rigidity for convex representations of hyperbolic manifolds

-If $V$ is a finite dimensional vector space we will consider the distance $d_\P$ on $\P(V)$ coming from an euclidean distance on $V.$ An important remark is that the entropy $h_\rho$ of a convex representation is not necessarily the Hausdorff dimension of $\xi(\bord\G)$ (see Remark \ref{obs:hff} below).
+If $V$ is a finite dimensional vector space we will consider the distance $d_\P$ on $\P(V),$ induced by a Euclidean metric on $V.$ An important remark is that the entropy of a convex representation is not necessarily the Hausdorff dimension of $\xi(\bord\G)$ (see Remark \ref{obs:hff} below).
 Our first result is the following: